artsy/reaction/README.md

 ## Emitting types

-We recently started shipping Emission builds with declaration files (`.d.ts`) so consumers have access to the interfaces and types we add to our components.
+We recently started shipping Reaction builds with declaration files (`.d.ts`) so consumers have access to the interfaces and types we add to our components.
 Because of that, you will notice errors resembling the following:

 ```typescript
 src/Components/Forms/OrderForm/App.tsx:63:14 - error TS4023: Exported variable 'StyledTitle' has or is using name 'TitleProps' from external module "/Users/lucsucces/Projects/reaction/src/Components/Title" but cannot be named.